DOWNLOAD the 2018 Kansas Farmers Union Policy PDF

 We support reform in the banking industry.
-We support the Dodd-Frank Wall Street Reform and Consumer Protection Act and/or Glass-Steagall Act.
+We support the Dodd-Frank Wall Street Reform and Consumer Protection Act and Glass-Steagall Act

 Interstate Branch Banking

-We oppose the Riegle-Neal Interstate Banking and Branching Act mandates that an out-of-state bank be allowed to purchase banks across state lines without regard to individual state law.
+We oppose the Riegle-Neal Interstate Banking and Branching Act, which mandates that an out-of-state bank be allowed to purchase banks across state lines without regard to individual state law.

 State legislation should prohibit speculation in the futures market by grain elevator owners and operators, except in the case of legitimate hedging.
 State legislation should also prohibit involvement by elevators in delayed or deferred pricing schemes.